-1.2 A listed entity should carry out appropriate checks of board candidates and provide information to shareholders that is material to their candidacy

-The Board oversees arrangements for the effective appointment of new Directors.
-When considering the appointment of a new Director, the Board may engage the services of an independent recruitment firm to assist to identify suitable candidates to be shortlisted for consideration for appointment to the Board and to carry out appropriate reference checks before the Board makes an offer to a preferred candidate.

-Newly appointed directors must stand for reappointment at the next subsequent AGM.
-The Notice of Meeting for the AGM provides shareholders with information about each Director standing for election or re-election including details of relevant skills and experience.

-1.3 A listed entity should have a written agreement with each director and senior executive setting out the terms of their appointment

-New Directors consent to act as a director and receive a formal letter of appointment which sets out duties and responsibilities, rights, and remuneration entitlements.

-Each Executive is employed under a Service Agreement which sets out the terms on which the Executive is employed including details of the Executive's duties and responsibilities, rights, and remuneration entitlements.
-The Service Agreement also sets out the circumstances in which the employment of the Executive may be terminated by either the Company or the Executive, including details of the notice periods required to be given by either party, or the amounts payable to the Executive as a consequence of the termination by the Company of the Executive's employment.

-- 1.4 The company secretary of a listed entity should be accountable directly to the board, through the chair, on all matters to do with the proper functioning of the board - The Company's Secretary has a direct reporting line and is accountable to the Chair of the Board. - 1.5 A listed entity should have a policy concerning diversity and disclose that policy together with measurable objectives for achieving gender diversity and its progress towards achieving those objectives

-The Company's Diversity Policy is set out on the Company's website www.centaurus.com.au/corporate-governance

-The Policy does not include measureable objectives as the Board believes that the Company will not be able to successfully meet these given the size and stage of development of the Company.

-Given the size of the Company and the remote location of the Company's mineral projects the Directors do not consider it appropriate to set measurable objectives in relation to diversity.
-Notwithstanding this the Company strives to provide the best possible opportunities for current and prospective employees of all backgrounds in such a manner that best adds to overall shareholder value and which reflects the values, principles and spirit of the Company's Diversity Policy.

-At the end of the 2019 financial year, the Company had a total of 6 female employees out of a total of 25 employees and contractors.
-The Company had no women in senior executive positions or on the Board.

-1.6 A listed entity should disclose the process for evaluating the performance of the Board, its committees and individual Directors

-The Company's Board Charter sets out the process to undertake an annual performance evaluation of the Board which includes comparing the performance of the Board with the requirements of its Charter.

-For the 2019 financial year there was no formal performance evaluation undertaken.
+- 1.2 A listed entity should carry out appropriate checks of board candidates and provide information to shareholders that is material to their candidacy - The Board oversees arrangements for the effective appointment of new Directors.
+When considering the appointment of a new Director, the Board may engage the services of an independent recruitment firm to assist to identify suitable candidates to be shortlisted for consideration for appointment to the Board and to carry out appropriate reference checks before the Board makes an offer to a preferred candidate. - Newly appointed directors must stand for reappointment at the next subsequent AGM.
+The Notice of Meeting for the AGM provides shareholders with information about each Director standing for election or re-election including details of relevant skills and experience. - 1.3 A listed entity should have a written agreement with each director and senior executive setting out the terms of their appointment - New Directors consent to act as a director and receive a formal letter of appointment which sets out duties and responsibilities, rights, and remuneration entitlements. - Each Executive is employed under a Service Agreement which sets out the terms on which the Executive is employed including details of the Executive's duties and responsibilities, rights, and remuneration entitlements.
+The Service Agreement also sets out the circumstances in which the employment of the Executive may be terminated by either the Company or the Executive, including details of the notice periods required to be given by either party, or the amounts payable to the Executive as a consequence of the termination by the Company of the Executive's employment. - 1.4 The company secretary of a listed entity should be accountable directly to the board, through the chair, on all matters to do with the proper functioning of the board - The Company's Secretary has a direct reporting line and is accountable to the Chair of the Board. - 1.5 A listed entity should have a policy concerning diversity and disclose that policy together with measurable objectives for achieving gender diversity and its progress towards achieving those objectives - The Company's Diversity Policy is set out on the Company's website www.centaurus.com.au/corporate-governance. - Given the size of the Company and the remote location of the Company's mineral projects the Directors do not consider it appropriate to set measurable objectives in relation to diversity.
+Notwithstanding this the Company strives to provide the best possible opportunities for current and prospective employees of all backgrounds in a manner that best adds to overall shareholder value and which reflects the values, principles and spirit of the Company's Diversity Policy. - At the end of the 2020 financial year, the Company had a total of 62 part and full time employees, including 9 female employees.
+The Company presently has no women in senior executive positions or on the Board, however, is pursuing opportunities to improve the gender balance of the Board. - 1.6 A listed entity should disclose the process for evaluating the performance of the Board, its committees and individual Directors - The Company's Board Charter sets out the process to undertake an annual performance evaluation of the Board which includes comparing the performance of the Board with the requirements of its Charter. - For the 2020 financial year there was no formal performance evaluation undertaken.
 Evaluation of the Board is carried out on a continuing and informal basis.
 The Company will put a formal process in place as and when the level of operations justifies it.